-We started to experiment with backend-as-a-service tools and other CMS like Firebase or Parse.
+We started experimenting with backend-as-a-service tools and other CMS like Firebase or Parse.
 However, they were not perfect - Firebase got too expensive for our clients, and Parse stopped the official support.
 That's why we decided to look for another solution, which would speed the development, let clients independently manage content, and fit our tech stack.

 What's more, we needed a solution that would be compatible with most hosting providers.
 We are using Heroku for 99% of projects and sometimes AWS.
 Strapi has great documentation that explains how to connect the project with different hosting providers.

 One of our initial projects with Strapi is a loyalty mobile app for Livision, an optical store in Croatia.
-The app contains information about the customers, their loyalty cards, discounts, news, coupons.
+The app contains information about the customers, their loyalty cards, discounts, news, and coupons.

 The client wanted to be able to add most of the content to the app and trigger push notifications by himself.
-Back then the roles and permissions feature wasn't available in Strapi so we coded some parts by ourselves to make sure the client couldn't edit some of the collection types.
-It's great that Strapi is open-source and we can add custom features if we need to.
+Back then, the roles and permissions feature wasn't available in Strapi, so we coded some parts by ourselves to make sure the client couldn't edit some of the collection types.
+It's great that Strapi is open-source, and we can add custom features if we need to.

 We used Flutter and REST API to create a mobile app.
-The development was pretty straightforward and everything was ready out of the box.
-The only part where we needed to add some custom code was the push notifications logic.
+The development was pretty straightforward, and everything was ready out of the box.
+The only part where we needed to add custom code was the push notifications logic.
 We connected Strapi with Firebase to be able to send notifications.
 The developer experience was great from day one, as we knew that requests and responses used the same forms and everything was consistent.

-We had some collection types, like users, posts, inventories (the items sold by the shop), discounts, stores (company shops).
+We had some collection types, like users, posts, inventories (the items sold by the shop), discounts, and stores (company shops).

 Speaking of Livision app, 30% of the company's customers are using it daily, and the client can manage all the content in it independently.

 We use Strapi for most of our projects, web, and mobile.
 It lets us deliver projects 3x faster, and customers use it with ease.